aroberge/friendly-traceback-docs/docs/source/idle_repl.rst

    :alt: Screen capture of the Friendly console within IDLE

-Unfortunately, since syntax errors cannot (yet) be processed by Friendly-traceback in this mode, we do not recommend to use it in this way.
+Unfortunately, since syntax errors cannot (yet) be processed by Friendly-traceback in this mode, I do not recommend to use it in this way.

 IDLE's developers are aware of this current limitation and might provide in a future version a way for Friendly-traceback to "hook" into IDLE's